jack1012/NA2018Spring/0227/README.md

 # MATLAB Tutorial

-## Desktop Basics
+## MATLAB	Environment
-The MATLAB desktop includes these panels:
+MATLAB	has	the	following	windows:
 - Current Folder — Access your files.
 - Command Window — Enter commands at the command line, indicated by the prompt (>>).
 - Workspace — Explore data that you create or import from files.